There are a number of reasons an organization may want to have multiple domains associated with their G Suite account.

 - All users will need to continue to log into G Suite with the [old] primary domain address

-- Shared Drive files and Calendar invites will show the primary email address of the user
+- Shared Google Drive files and Calendar invites will display the old email address of the user to the recipient

 The alternative to a domain alias is an additional domain.
 This is also known as a secondary domain.
 This is the option to use if the domain you’re adding has its own set of users.